 Follicular Lymphoma (FL).
 This is the second most common subtype of NHL, accounting for about 22 percent of newly diagnosed cases of NHL.
+The median age at diagnosis is 65 years.

-Most FL cells have a specific chromosome abnormality (a translocation between parts of chromosomes 14 and 18) that causes the overexpression of a gene, BCL2, and makes the cells resistant to treatment.
+Most follicular lymphoma cells have a specific chromosome abnormality (a translocation between parts of chromosomes 14 and 18) that causes the overexpression of a gene, BCL2, and makes the cells resistant to treatment.

-Follicular lymphoma is usually a slow-growing disease.
-Some patients may not need to start treatment for several years, whereas others have extensive lymph node or organ involvement and need treatment right away.
-Most patients with FL are age 50 years or older at diagnosis.
+Most often FL patients are diagnosed at stage III or IV rather than I or II.
+The cancer stage refers to the extent of cancer in the body.
+Some patients with slowgrowing FL may not need to start treatment for several years, whereas others have extensive lymph node or organ involvement and need treatment right away.
 In a small percentage of patients, FL may transform into a more aggressive disease.